Full Carcass or Front Frame Wardrobes: Which Is Best?

 Which should I go for?

 Which version is right for you is a very personal thing, of course.
 You can choose whichever you think will suit your requirements or your preferences the best.
-We know what we prefer... but of course, we're biased!
-We think fitted wardrobes are worth it.
-If you're going to splash out on some beautiful bespoke storage, do it properly.
+Either way, to upgrade your home storage, we definitely think fitted wardrobes are worth it.